 The Devon Rex appeared at first in Devon in 1960, as the result of mating Straight-Coated Calico Cat and Curly-Coated Stray Tomcat.
-As the result, one kitten had a curly coat.
+As a result, one kitten had a curly coat.
 This kitten is the first Devon Rex, and all modern ones are traced to her.

 Unlike other cat breeds, the Devon Rex is trainable and you can easily teach her how to play fetch, walk on a leash and learn other tricks such as jump and sit – similar as a dog.

-The Devon Rex is also very affectionate cat breed because they love to play with their owners and to sleep on their shoulders.
+The Devon Rex is also a very affectionate cat breed because they love to play with their owners and to sleep on their shoulders.
 They are very sociable and happy to follow their family wherever they go throughout a day.

 Common Devon Rex Conditions and Diseases